-There are two activity rates: 'Waste incinerated Non-org (TJ)' and 'Waste incinerated Org (TJ)', both measured in TJ.
+There are two activity rates: 'Waste incinerated Non-org (TJ)' (non-biomass energy) and 'Waste incinerated Org (TJ)' (biomass energy), both measured in TJ.
 Together these activity rates provide the total energy content of the incinerated waste.
 These activity rates apply to all GHG emissions.

-The purpose of having two activity rates for Air IPCC is to be able to distinguish between biogenic and fossil $CO_2$ .
-Biogenic $CO_2$ is a memo item in the NIR report.
+The purpose of having two activity rates for Air IPCC is to be able to distinguish between biogenic and fossil CO_2 .
+Biogenic CO_2 is a memo item in the NIR report.